k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ##  Step 7 - Optional - Build Broadway Flows for the [Custom Logic ](/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md#custom-logic) Selection Method

-You can build 1 or multiple Broadway flows in order to get a list of entities for a task execution.
+You can build 1 or multiple Broadway flows for get a list of entities for a task execution.
 These Broadway flows are executed by the TDM task execution process in order to building the entity list for the task.
-The project Broadway flow needs to select the entity list and call the TDM library Actors in order to insert them into a dedicated Cassandra table in **k2view_tdm** keyspace.
+The project Broadway flow needs to select the entity list and to call the TDM library Actors in order to insert them into a dedicated Cassandra table in **k2view_tdm** keyspace.
 A separate Cassandra entity table is created on each LU and has the following naming convention: [LU_NAME]_entity_list.

 The [TDM task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) runs the [batch process](/articles/20_jobs_and_batch_services/11_batch_process_overview.md) on the entities in the Cassandra table that belong to the current task execution (have the current task execution id).